undeMalum/portfolio/content/posts/csv-sqlite-converter/index.md

 I started by talking about open source culture and its main characteristics.
 Then, I justified the need for the converter and introduced CSV and other formats.
 After that, I familiarized you with the notion of package.
 Lastly, I talked about the CSV-SQLite converter itself as well as everything that is connected with it.

 I'm happy that I've started this project, I really am.
 Not only was it an intermediate step for the Taxonomy game, but also a great relief from coding my Computer Science Internal Assessment.
 I was a bit overwhelmed and needed a break.
-Being intelectually well-rested rest, I look forward to return to my IA and finish it.
+Being intellectually  well-rested rest, I look forward to return to my IA and finish it.
 Moreover, I also learned a lot about storing data in file format, [virtual environments](https://docs.python.org/3/library/venv.html), Python packaging system, paths and many, many others thanks to the converter.
 After years of learning programming I finally begin to see the meaning in what I'm creating.
 I've been waiting for so long to feel like that.

 Thanks for your attention, it's been lovely talking to you!